 You want the best for your children.
 The truth is, the best can be expensive.
 The Government of Canada has 3 ways to help you save for your child’s education.
-But it takes a little preparation on your part.
-Luckily, we have all of the tools you need to prepare now and get your child the future of their dreams.
+Here's what you need to know to take advantage of their RESP funds.

 Registered Education Savings Plan (RESP)

 As soon as your child is born, you can open a Registered Education Savings Plan (RESP) account.
-An RESP is a government approved plan to help you save for your child’s post-secondary education.
-Income earned within the plan is not taxed until it's withdrawn.
-The more you save for your child’s education, the more benefits they’ll receive.
+An RESP is a Government-approved plan to help you or your family save into a plan dedicated to your child’s post-secondary education.
+Anyone in your family can contribute up to a lifetime limit of $50,000, with all savings growing tax-free until withdrawal.

 Canada Education Savings Grant

 Under the Canada Education Savings Grant (CESG), the Government matches 20% of the first $2,500 of annual RESP contributions that you make - shaking out at 20 cents on every contributed dollar or a maximum of $500 if the full amount is contributed.
 The grant caps out at a lifetime maximum of $7,200, meaning you can access it for roughly 14 years of savings.

 If you can't contribute in any given year, the unused entitlement can be carried over to the next year.
 Additional CESG may also be available depending on your family income, the income levels change each year so it is best to check in on their website for the latest information.